SonLamlamdev/findroom/DOCUMENTATION.md

 Added onError event handler to <img> tags.

 If an image fails to load (404), it automatically swaps the source to a placeholder image (https://placehold.co...), preventing broken UI elements.

+4. Added support pages including:
+    - FAQ
+    - Privacy Policy
+    - Terms of use
+    - About us